draperlaboratory/cbat_tools/wp/README.md

 ## Logging

-By default, logs are printed to `STDERR`.
-You can save the logs to a file by specifying a log directory with the `--log-dir` flag or exporting the `$BAP_LOG_DIR` environment variable.
+By default, logs are stored at `~/.local/state/bap`.
+You can change the location of the logs by specifying the new log directory with the `--log-dir` flag or exporting the `$BAP_LOG_DIR` environment variable.

 By default, `debug` logs are not shown.
 To show debug logs: